slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 # Wrap-Up

-Confused yet?
-I feel you.
 Making sense of the different rate control modes isn't easy.
 Unfortunately, the most simple solution (just specifying bitrate) is one that isn't recommended at all, but the Web keeps propagating code examples using this method.

 To summarize, here's what you should do, depending on your use case: